-The COPPER laboratory, led by co-directors Sylvester Black, MD, PhD and Bryan Whitson, MD, PhD, is a model of collaboration, with investigators in thoracic and abdominal transplantation, biochemical engineering, biomedical engineering, mechanical engineering, molecular biology and physiology working together to expand the science of endothelial cell repair in ischemia reperfusion and exploit ex vivo perfusion to assess, repair and modify donor allografts.
+The COPPER laboratory, led by co-directors Sylvester

+Black, MD, PhD and Bryan Whitson, MD, PhD, is a model of collaboration, with investigators in thoracic and abdominal transplantation, biochemical engineering, biomedical engineering, mechanical engineering, molecular biology and physiology working together to expand the science of endothelial cell repair in ischemia reperfusion and exploit ex vivo perfusion to assess, repair and modify donor allografts.
 With their guidance, the Ohio State Comprehensive Transplant Center was the first in Ohio to offer extended ex vivo perfusion, a process that uses a mechanical system to respirate, warm, nourish and repair donor lungs outside the body, thus improving the odds that they can be used for transplant.
 Learn more at medicine.osu.edu/copperlab.

-Directly linking the Department of Surgery with other scientists led by director Sylvester Black, MD, PhD, establishes project teams that include health care providers, academic and health care faculty, students, partners from private industry, engineers and inventors.
+Directly linking the Department of Surgery with other scientists

+With an organizing principle that "no one of us is as bright as all of us," the Center for Research Education and Advancement of Transdisciplinary Exploration (CREATE), led by director Sylvester Black, MD, PhD, establishes project teams that include health care providers, academic and health care faculty, students, partners from private industry, engineers and inventors.
 Its aim is to support research partnerships that can streamline product and technology development, facilitate consultation and save costs.
 Innovative solutions currently being explored include alternative energy-sourced mechanical ventilation for austere environments, the use of virtual reality in critical care settings and the benefits of Vamos mobility in critical care.
 Learn more about CREATE at medicine.osu.edu/create.